The Sample Edit

-If you are new Oxford Editing client and wonder how your editor would edit your paper, we offer a no-obligation sample edit.
+We offer a no-obligation sample edit to new clients.
 To receive this sample, or test, edit, please provide the following:

 - The full paper

-- The style guide or target journal website for the author’s submission guidelines
+- The style guide or target journal website for the submission guidelines

 - The type of English (British or American)

-We request the entire paper so that the editor can begin at the beginning and know, as any reader needs to know, your paper’s thesis.
+We must know the deadline to determine which editor can edit your paper.
+We request the entire paper so that the editor can begin at the beginning and know your paper’s thesis.
 We would also like to determine the scope of work by looking over the whole manuscript to assess its overall structure.
-We also need to know the total word count to assess the time required to edit your paper and your cost.
-The editor takes into account the required style guide and the type of English when doing the sample edit.
-We need to know the deadline to determine which editor can edit your paper.
+We need to know the total word count to assess the time required to edit your paper and hence, the cost.
+The editor takes into account the required style guide and the type of English when doing the sample edit, but in some cases will attend to that in the full edit.